akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 It was a slow fading with Mother, like the light at the end of a long day.
 Some mornings she seemed almost herself, able to lie outside in the golden sunshine, sitting up and asking about the village, wanting to see Goosie.
 Other mornings she could barely lift her head from the pillow.

 Beatrice found herself busier than she had ever been.
-She learned to make the broth the way her mother had taught her—milk, thyme, wild oregano, garlic from the high garden.
+She learnt to make the broth the way her mother had taught her: milk, thyme, wild oregano, garlic from the high garden.
 She dug liquorice roots from the soft, silty earth by the Welland.
-She learned to sit beside the bed and hold her mother’s hand while the light moved across the wall, slow and golden, and her mother’s fingers grew thinner each week.
+She learnt to sit beside the bed and hold her mother’s hand while the light moved across the wall, slow and golden, and her mother’s fingers grew thinner each week.

 Her father was often in the doorway of the chamber, watching, his great warrior’s hands hanging useless at his sides.
-Harold was not a man to talk about his feelingst, but he tried to help where he could, with carrying her outdoors into the warming sunshine, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.
+Harold was not a man to talk about his feelings, but he tried to help where he could, with carrying her outdoors into the warming sunshine, bringing her water, or smoothing the blankets, but his wife smiled at him with such gentle patience that he seemed to shrink.

 ‘Tend the fire for me, Harold.
 Beatrice will stay here.’

 And he would go, the soft rhythm of snoring soon drifting from his chair by the hearth.
-Only years later would Beatrice understand: her mother was telling Father to rest, and that he needed to care for himself now.
+Only years later would Beatrice understand: her mother was telling her father to rest, and that he needed to care for himself now.

 On such occasions, Mother would speak quietly of things to come.